karlyndiary/DA-Cheatsheet/Tableau/[07] Tableau Architecture.md

       - Final Dashboard Rendering: The VizQL Server combines the data with the visualization structure (defined in the TWB/TWBX file) and renders the final dashboard.
 This rendered visualization is displayed to the user via their browser or Tableau Desktop.

+- Server Components
   - Application Server: It handles Authentication and Authorisation, Publishing and UI Rendering.
+It handles the publishing process and splits the process into two -> XML file stored in the Repository and the HYPER in the File Store.
   - VisQL Server [Visual Query Language]: For example, when you drag a measure and dimension in tableau -> VisQL now converts this to SQL query -> and sends it to the data server to get the data -> The data server sends the raw data to VisQL -> Now VisQL will now translate it to visual.
+It's the brain of visualization.
   - Data Server: Knows everything about the data, knows where to find the data, how to connect it and how to speak to it.
+The first task of the data server is to manage extract and live databases, Acts as a proxy: It sends queries in the language that the database understands and Enforces Data Security: It checks if the user is allowed to see the data and does filtering if needed.
+  - Data Engine: If the data is stored inside Tableau as an extract, then the data engine is going to deal with it.
+Different components can send requests to the data engine.
+Example: The application server can send a request to the data engine to publish a new extract, and then the data engine can execute and create an operation to create a new extract and store data inside it.
+The data engine can receive a query request from the data server asking for the data.
+The data engine can find the correct extract, it can connect to the hard driver and then it can repulse the needed extract from it.